towhee-io/towhee/README.md

 If you run into any pip-related install problems, please try to upgrade pip with `pip install -U pip`.

-Try your first Towhee pipeline.
-For example, create a CLIP-based cross modal retrieval pipeline with only 15 lines of code.
+Let's try your first Towhee pipeline.
+Below is an example for how to create a CLIP-based cross modal retrieval pipeline with only 15 lines of code.

 ```python
 import towhee